ocaml/ocaml.org/CONTRIBUTING.md

 - [Community Events](#content-event)
 - [Featured Packages](#content-package)
 - [The OCaml Changelog](#content-package)

+The following sections give more details on how to contribute to each.

 ### <a name="content-blog"></a> Add an RSS Feed to the Blog